Emerald Park

 Emerald Park (Irish: Páirc Smaragaide), previously known from its 2010 opening to 2022 as Tayto Park, is a 22 ha (55-acre) amusement park and zoo located in the townland of Kilbrew, County Meath, Ireland, about 25 km northwest of Dublin.
 Upon opening, the park was themed around the Irish potato crisp brand Tayto (whose factory is adjacent to the park), and was originally conceptualised by Tayto’s then owner, farmer-turned-entrepreneur Raymond Coyle (d.
 2022).

-The park includes the only rollercoasters in Ireland, a Frisbee ride, adventure playgrounds and an exotic zoo.
+The park includes the only permanent rollercoasters in the Republic of Ireland, a Frisbee ride, adventure playgrounds and an exotic zoo.

 History

 The park opened on 24 November 2010.
 It was designed by Stewart and Sinnott Architects, landscaper Anthony Ryan and designer Milo Fitzgerald, with an €8.5 million investment from Ray Coyle, the potato farmer who established Largo Foods, and bought out the Tayto brand.
 The park developed 22 hectares of County Meath farmland into an American-style park.
 It is the sixth most popular paid-for attraction in Ireland, with 750,000 visitors in 2015.
 Visitors to the park also had the option to visit the factory on certain days.

 During its early days, the park lacked rides and was much smaller, only containing the zoo area and playgrounds.
 Throughout the years, the park began to open rides beyond the zoo area and also became a full amusement park.

 In February 2022, it was announced that the park, along with its elements would be rebranded in 2023 after Tayto Snacks - now owned by German company Intersnack - confirmed they would not be renewing their sponsorship agreement.
 On 29 September 2022, it was announced that the park would be renamed "Emerald Park" from 1 January 2023, with reference to Ireland's nickname of the "Emerald Isle."